ChrisNuttli/02_Zork-Start/README.md

     Description: Retrieves the specified item from the player's backpack if they have one and if the item is in the backpack. \
     Time: 5 min \
     Example: fetch key

+## Davadoc parameters

+add the following parameters to properly generate the javadocs:

+-tag example:m:"An example for how the method is used"